jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

 - 1.7.2 External dependencies
   - It's important to explore external party and vendor roles and responsibilities as part of the BCP process to understand and plan for how these organizations/services will impact your organization's contingency plans
-    - Eternal party contingency review includes (but is not limited to) vendors supplying critical hardware and software, cloud services, legal/regulatory concerns etc
+    - External party contingency review includes (but is not limited to) vendors supplying critical hardware and software, cloud services, legal/regulatory concerns etc
 - The top priority of BCP and DRP is people: **Always prioritize people's safety**; get people out of harm's way, and then address IT recovery and restoration issues

 ## [1.8](#18-contribute-to-and-enforce-personnel-security-policies-and-procedures-osg-10-chpt-2) Contribute to and enforce personnel security policies and procedures (OSG-10 Chpt 2)